microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 ### 2.1 Argument Parsing

-The first step to apply DeepSpeed is adding DeepSpeed arguments to Megatron-LM GPT2 model, using `deepspeed.add_config_arguments()` in `arguments.py`.
+The first step is to apply DeepSpeed is adding DeepSpeed arguments to Megatron-LM GPT2 model, using `deepspeed.add_config_arguments()` in `arguments.py`.

 ```python
 def get_args():